jtl5770/goleds/README.md

-More drastic changes (other types of LED stripes, using other ADC chips) may require changes in the code (_hardware/hardware.go_), or even at the hardware level (attaching more than 4 device e.g. more LED stripes) by changing the multiplexing circuit.
+More drastic changes (other types of LED stripes, using other ADC chips) may require changes in the code (_hardware/hardware.go_), or even at the hardware level (attaching more than 4 devices e.g. more LED stripes) by changing the multiplexing circuit.

 ## Mode of operation